droppedbars/hear-no-evil/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-short description
+Block comments on a site-by-site basis in WordPress Multisite.

 == Description ==

-Long description
+Hear No Evil is designed for Multisite right from the get go.
+Each site administrator will have the ability to block or unblock the ability to comment, and comments themselves from their site's settings menu.

 == Features ==

-* list of features
+* removes the Leave a Comment form
+* prevent comments from displaying with the post, and with the recent comments widget

 == Installation ==

-* Minimum tested/supported WordPress version: XXXX
+* Minimum tested/supported WordPress version: 3.8.1
-* Minimum tested PHP version: XXXX
+* Minimum tested PHP version: 5.5.9
-* Other requirements: XXXX

 = Through your WordPress Installation =